 Who Is Affected?

 Hearing loss from noise can happen to anyone at any age.
-Analysis from a nationally representative health interview and examination survey found that nearly one in four (24 percent) of U.S. adults aged 20 to 69 years has features of his or her hearing test in one or both ears that suggest noise-induced hearing loss (NIHL).
+Analyses from nationally representative health interview and examination surveys found that about one in seven U.S. teens ages 12 to 19 years (13-18 percent), and nearly one in four (24 percent) U.S. adults ages 20 to 69 years has features of his or her hearing test in one or both ears that suggest noise-induced hearing loss (NIHL).

 How Do We Hear?